rlagutinhub/docker.novnc/README.md

 # noVNC Display Container
 ```
 ```
-This image is intended to be used for displaying X11 applications from other containers in a browser.
+This image is intended to be used for displaying X11 applications from container in a browser.

 ## Image Contents